 Our undergraduate majors are designed to include connections to the community and opportunities to explore the world, with curricula flexible enough to allow a semester or a year of study abroad.
 Flannery O'Connor, who walked where you will walk, often serves as our inspiration, connecting us to the college's rich past and challenging us to focus our talents and time in this place on what truly matters.

 Whether you choose employment or graduate work after your undergraduate years, our majors will connect you to success.
 Our department itself contains an MFA Program in Creative Writing and an MA in English; we also support the language arts content area for the Master of Arts in Teaching.

-All degree programs in the Department of English and Rhetoric share a central, essential devotion to the core values of a liberal arts education: to help you cultivate your critical intelligence; develop your expressive skills in speaking, writing, and other forms of meaning-making; and advance your understanding of the ways language, writing, and argument function in historical and contemporary contexts.
+All degree programs in the Department of English share a central, essential devotion to the core values of a liberal arts education: to help you cultivate your critical intelligence; develop your expressive skills in writing, speaking, and other forms of meaning-making; and advance your understanding of the ways language, writing, and argument function in historical and contemporary contexts.

 Each program's emphasis differs; however, all share a belief in the fundamental value of various forms of literacy and the skillful, ethical use of language and persuasion to the good functioning of society.

 The primary purpose of the undergraduate major and graduate study in English is engagement with a wide range of literature and culture.
 Reading English and American literature, as well as international works, is foregrounded when you choose the BA in English, Literature Concentration or the MA in English.
 More information about the Undergraduate Literature Program is here, and more information about the the MA English Program is here.